Building brand authority for SEO – a framework

 💶 Where you can still afford an apartment with an annual income of €50,000“Affordability index” heat mapEmotional hook: real affordability

-🧭 Popular relocation destinations in 2025: where Germans are really moving toMigration map (arrows/flow chart)Virality potential: People are interested in where others are moving
+🧭 Popular relocation destinations in 2025: where Germans are really moving toMigration map (arrows/flow chart)Virality potential: people are interested in where others are moving

-🔥 Rents, electricity, heating: How much ancillary costs have risenTime series 2015–2025Evergreen topic, high utility value
+🔥 Rents, electricity, heating: how much ancillary costs have risenTime series 2015–2025Evergreen topic, high utility value

 Why YouTube?
 Because you want to make sure to include different content formats that could be used by media and shared on socials, such as video, audio and infographics.
-Plus YouTube is one of the domains most consistently and frequently cited by LLMs at the moment.

 So far, we’ve focused on understanding brand, users and competitors, and subsequently creating content.
 While I strongly advocate for spending ample time on that, we need to take a step further and start influencing the brand narrative on other platforms.
-AI’s perception of a brand especially relies heavily on third party content.

 Controlling your narrative